PanK0/ARGO/README.md

 - `byzantine.go` : operations to set up and configure a byzantine node.
 - `constants.go` : constants used in the program.
 - `graph.go` : graph management in order to help the reconstruction of the network topology.
 Implements Ford-Fulkerson algorithm for max flow, that is useful to determine the number of disjoint paths between two endpoints, and other basic graph operations.
+- `disjoint_paths.go` : data structure to trace the Disjoint Paths Solution.
+. `graph.go` : graph representation of the topology.
 - `list.go` : operations on lists.
+- `main.go` : main file, where the message lists are stored and the nodes are run.
+- `manage_console_input.go` : takes the input given from the user through the console and translates it into operations for the nodes to perform.
 - `master.go` : defining a master protocol in order to manage other nodes via a remote one.
 Useful when working with big networks.
-- `main.go` : main file, where the message lists are stored and the nodes are run.
-- `manage_console_input.go` : takes the input given from the user through the console and translates it into operations for the nodes to perform.
 - `message_container.go` : data struct and operations that stores messages and groups them by their ID.
 - `message.go` : message type data struct definition.
 - `node_operations.go` : creation and connection of nodes, plus some other features.